 No Cold Water is Running Into the Condenser Chamber

 There’s a dedicated condenser water valve (with a built in flow restrictor) supplying water into the condenser chamber.
 Water should be trickling into the chamber from this water valve during the drying cycle.
 If it isn’t you need to find out why – starting with ensuring water is getting to the valve.
-It’s easy to see the dedicated condenser water valve (solenoid).
-It is attached to a small hose leading to a large plastic compartment (the condenser chamber) at the back of the outer drum.

 If you know what you are doing you can check that the solenoid hasn’t gone open circuit.
 Water valves have a very high resistance and might appear open circuit depending on what type of test meter is used.
 If I remember correctly they are often around 200 Ohms.
 If you have an appropriate test meter compare the resistance with the other valves.
 They should be very similar.